AnilCharles96/spark-jupyter-k8s/README.md

 ## Run Spark Jobs

-The included notebook (`Untitled.ipynb`) contains example Spark Connect code.
+The included notebook (`test.ipynb`) contains example Spark Connect code.

 Open the notebook in Jupyter and execute the cells.